dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 - **Significant Spike in trial Conversions**: The "Monthly New Subscribers" chart shows a notable increase in non-paid conversions during July – September 2024.

 ### ✅ Recommendations
-Analyze the increase in non-paid conversions observed between July and September 2024.
-We can consider the following areas of investigation:
+Between July and September 2024, we noticed a spike in non-paid conversions that needs further investigation.
+Here are some important areas to consider:
-- **Marketing campaign effectiveness**: Evaluate marketing campaign performance during this period.
-Were any specific campaigns pushing free trials?
+- **Marketing campaign effectiveness**: Marketing activity during this period should be reviewed in detail.
+Were any specific campaigns promoting free trials?
 Evaluate their performance by analyzing conversion rates and cost per acquisition (CPA).

-- **Free trial promotions and onboarding**: Review any free trial promotions active at that time.
-Assess whether any changes were made to the free trial offer, such as the trial duration, included features, or onboarding procedure.
-It’s also important to analyze the churn rate among users acquired during this time to better understand retention and long-term engagement.
+- **Free trial promotions and onboarding**: Check if there were any changes to the free trial, such as the trial duration, features, or onboarding process.
+It’s also important to analyze the churn rate among these new users to get a better sense of retention and long-term engagement.

-- **Audience characteristics and behavior**: Examine the demographics and usage patterns of the users who converted during this spike.
+- **Audience profile**: Examine the demographics and usage patterns of the users who converted during this spike.
 Did they represent a specific region, segment, or behavioral profile?
 Investigate how actively they engaged with the product’s core features to determine alignment with key value propositions.

-- **Were there any technical issues?** Investigate whether any technical issues, such as bugs, billing errors, or outages, may have affected the ability of users to complete paid sign-ups—potentially leading to an increase in trial conversions as a fallback.
+- **Were there any technical issues?** Investigate whether any technical issues, such as bugs, billing errors, or outages.
+They may have affected the ability of users to complete paid sign-ups—potentially leading to an increase in trial conversions as a fallback.

-- **User reviews and feedback**: Cross-reference these findings with app store reviews or feedback from the same period for additional context.
+- **User reviews and feedback**: Cross-reference our findings with with user reviews, support tickets, or app store feedback from the same period.
+This can provide additional context or highlight any recurring problems.

 <!------------------------------ PAGE 2  ----------------------------------->